 If your policy passes by 50%, congratulations!
 If your policy did not pass, do not despair and instead reform it with more consultation, perhaps with those who opposed it, coming out to a compromise resolution ready for the subsequent RPP.

-At the RPP level, if your policy reaches the final ballot, there will be a paper vote where you will be asked to pick two provincial and two federal policies to move onto OYL Summer Fling.
+At the RPP level, if your policy reaches the final ballot, there will be a paper vote where you will be asked to pick two policies to move onto OYL Summer Fling.
 If Resolution X passes from your RPP, congratulations!
 Be prepared to debate it at Summer Fling.

-If your policy is similar to other policies passed at other RPPs, leave it up to OYL Policy Director to contact you, make you aware and address next steps in this regard.
+If your policy is similar to other policies passed at other RPPs, leave it up to OYL Policy Director to contact you, and make you are aware and address next steps in this regard.